sparseghian24/sparseghian24.github.io/README.md

 25:
 - changed my topic (hangman)- research/plan on how to make it
 - started new pseudo code
 26:
-- continue with pseudo code
+- researched tutorials and found one I liked and started following along to it

 week 2 (29-3):